 Pedestrian-friendly crossings and junctions A high proportion of collisions that injure or kill pedestrians take place on or near crossings and junctions.
 People also want to wait less at crossings, they want more time to cross and they want to walk straight across big roads.
 London Living Streets constantly presses Transport for London and the boroughs to consider pedestrians more seriously when re-engineering dangerous junctions and installing crossings.
-We have produced detailed guidelines as to what pedestrians require.
-More coming soon.
+More here.

 Find out what’s going on in local boroughs here.